larryx266/tax-calculator/README.md

 only works for salaries that are more than $100,000, as the tax brackets below that become much more intricate.
 Most of the code is actually writing to the file that ends up printing out all the calculations and tax info.

+taxCalculator is the class which does all the operations, and tax.cpp has the main() function that creates the user interface.